2022 Budget Act

 New income tax rates and methods for calculating tax deductions;

-IRAP news;
+IRAP Updates;

 Simplifications regarding the “Patent Box”;

-Repeal of Decree Law No. 157 of November 11, 2021;
+Repeal of Decree-Law No. 157 of November 11, 2021;

 Tax credits;